-COMMENT NO. DATE OF COMMENT ENTITY COMMENT IFP RESPONSE 1 11/20/2023 United States Fish and Wildlife Service (USFWS) Please include a more detailed map with the location of each dam at a finer scale than currently provided (FERC 2023, p.
+COMMENT NO. DATE OF COMMENT ENTITY COMMENT IFP Response 1 11/20/2023 United States Fish and Wildlife Service (USFWS) Please include a more detailed map with the location of each dam at a finer scale than currently provided (FERC 2023, p.
 3).
 More detailed maps are included in each of the proposed study plans.
 3 11/20/2023 United States Fish and Wildlife Service (USFWS) The Service also requests that all study plans include more in-depth descriptions of each plan to better understand what, and how, information will be gathered.
 Study plans provided in the PAD were preliminary and not intended to be complete.
 Study plans included in this PSP include detailed methodology, schedule, and approach.
 24 11/30/2023 State of Idaho Under Section 3.1.2.2, the number "(2)" is listed twice.
 Please correct for document clarity.
-The heading of Section 4.0 is Comment noted.
+The heading of Section 4.0 is right aligned while similar section headings are centered.
+Please center this heading for consistency.
+Comment noted.
 Any changes for clarity or formatting will be carried over into the DLA.
+26 11/30/2023 Bureau of Land Management (BLM) The BLM fully supports IFP's proposed studies found in the PAD and Scoping documents for all resource areas.
+In the proposed study and approach column of table 6-1 within the PAD.
+However, we recommend replacing the word "could" with "would" for each of the proposed studies to demonstrate IFP's commitment to complete them.
+In addition, the BLM has some additional studies to propose for your consideration.
+Study plans provided in the PAD were preliminary and not intended to be complete.
+Study plans included in this PSP include detailed methodology, schedule, and approach.